RBC Bearings Incorporated

 Backlog

-As of April 2, 2022, we had order backlog of $603.1 million compared to a backlog of $394.8 million in the prior fiscal year.
+As of April 1, 2023, we had order backlog of $663.8 compared to a backlog of $603.1 as of April 2, 2022.
 Orders included in our backlog are subject to cancellation, delay or modifications by our customers prior to fulfillment.
 We sell many of our products pursuant to contractual agreements, single-source relationships or long-term purchase orders, each of which may permit early termination by the customer.
 However, we believe that the unique nature of many of our products prevents other suppliers from being able to satisfy customer orders on a timely or cost-effective basis, thereby making it impracticable for our customers to shift their purchase of these products to other suppliers.

 Human Capital

-RBC employs 3,549 people at our 37 U.S. facilities, approximately 4% of which are exempt and 96% are non-exempt.
-In addition, we employ 1,343 people at our 19 facilities located in Canada, Mexico, France, Switzerland, Germany, Poland, India, Australia and China.
-Nearly all of our personnel are RBC employees rather than independent contractors, temporaries or third-party labor provider personnel.
+RBC employs 3,670 people at our 34 U.S. facilities, approximately 3% of whom are exempt and 97% are non-exempt.
+In addition, we employ 1,422 people at our 18 facilities located in Canada, Mexico, France, Switzerland, Germany, Poland, India, Australia and China.
+The majority of our personnel are RBC employees rather than independent contractors, temporaries or third-party labor provider personnel.

 Our human capital objective is to attract and retain high-performing people who can work in a culture that fosters innovation and continuous improvement.
 To achieve that objective, we maintain an aggressive talent recruitment program, a fair and competitive compensation program, an on-going training and development program, and an ethical and safe work environment.